msaeedkhaled/Data-Analysis-Projects/Tableau_Project/README.md

 - 1st Visualization for the most liked and disliked category
 - 2nd Visualization for the most channels that has comments being removed
 - 3rd Visualization for the demographic distribution of number of Views in each State in US

+You can access these visualizations and git a full understanding for them through the attached pdf file above